bennyp85/sit320-advanced-algorithms/module 2/glossary-of-terms.md

 **8. Reinforcement Learning:** A type of machine learning where an agent learns how to behave in an environment by performing actions and getting rewards or penalties.

-**9. Liskov's Substitution Principle (LSP):** A principle in object-oriented programming that states if a program is using a base class, it should be able to use any of its subclasses without the program knowing it.
+**9. Liskov's Substitution Principle (LSP):** LSP is a principle in object-oriented programming that states if a program is using a base class, it should be able to use any of its subclasses without the program knowing it.
+  - **Subtype Requirement:** Subclasses or derived classes should be substitutable for their base or parent class.
+This means, in simpler terms, that methods or functions that use pointers or references to the base class must be able to use objects of the derived class without knowing it.
+  - **Design By Contract:** LSP is closely related to the concept of "Design by Contract" established by Bertrand Meyer.
+This involves setting preconditions, postconditions, and invariants for classes and their functions, and each of these should hold true even when a derived class is substituted for the base class.
+  - **Impact on Inheritance:** The principle restricts some changes that could be made to the class hierarchy during inheritance.
+This is mainly about strengthening preconditions or weakening postconditions, which are disallowed, as they could potentially violate the principle.

 **10. Class Diagram:** A type of static structure diagram in UML that describes the structure of a system by showing the system's classes, their attributes, and the relationships among the classes.